Metric (band): Dreams So Real and Art of Doubt (2018–2021)

-Formentera and Formentera II (2022–present)
+Formentera and Formentera II (2022–2024)

 On March 29, 2022, Metric announced they would be headlining Budweiser Stage in Toronto, on August 26, 2022, with Spoon and Interpol as support.
 In a letter to fans, Emily mentioned they had been working on new music alongside the announcement.
 The band also announced a show in Mexico City with Young the Giant for May 20, 2022.

 On April 28, 2022, Metric released "All Comes Crashing", the first single from their album Formentera.
 The band also announced a North American tour with Dear Rouge and Bartees Strange as support in Canada.

 The band released the 10-minute single "Doomscroller" on May 18, 2022, followed by the single "What Feels Like Eternity" on June 8, 2022, ahead of the record's release.
 The record released on July 8, 2022, to generally positive reviews.

 In February 2023, it was announced Metric will be special guests of the Garbage and Noel Gallagher's High Flying Birds Summer 2023 co-headline tour exclusively on the US dates.

 On July 7, 2023, the band announced their ninth album, Formentera II would release October 13, 2023, and released "Just the Once" as the lead single from it.

 Scott Pilgrim Takes Off featured a Metric cover of the Sarah McLachlan song "I Will Remember You," with Haines as the singing voice of Envy Adams.
 A version of "Black Sheep" is briefly used in the anime, with the lyrics sung by the crowd.

+Romanticize the Dive (2026–present)

+On January 23, 2026, the band shared a snippet of their upcoming single “Victim of Luck” to their Instagram account, set for release on February 3.
+Along with the single's release they also announced their 10th studio album Romanticize the Dive for release on April 24th 2026 via Thirty Tigers records.
+The band released their second single "Time is a Bomb" on March 4, 2026.
+Along with the album, a North American tour was also announced with support from Broken Social Scene and Stars.